crew102/wosr/README.md

 Installation
 ------------

-You can get the stable version from CRAN
+You can get the stable version from CRAN:

 ``` r
 install.packages("wosr")
 ```

-Or the development version from GitHub
+Or the development version from GitHub:

 ``` r
 if (!"devtools" %in% rownames(installed.packages()))